ergoplatform/ergodocs/docs/dev/wallet/address.md

 * **P2SH** - first 192 bits of the Blake2b256 hash of serialized script bytes
 * **P2S**  - serialized script (this is where mining rewards go!)

 For example, sending 10 Ergs to a P2PK address usually means that a corresponding transaction will contain a box in which 10 Ergs are locked by a public key encoded in the P2PK address.
 Similarly, in the case of a P2S address, the box will be locked by a script encoded in the address.
 In the most complicated case of a P2SH script, the box will be protected by a special predefined script that takes the first 192 bits of Blake2b256 hash value for a script shown by an input spending the box.

-Here is an example of how particular addresses are going to look on the testnet:
+Here are some examples of the various types of addresses you'll see on the testnet:

 * **P2PK** (`3WvsT2Gm4EpsM9Pg18PdY6XyhNNMqXDsvJTbbf6ihLvAmSb7u5RN`)
 * **P2SH** (`rbcrmKEYduUvADj9Ts3dSVSG27h54pgrq5fPuwB`)